Target Exam

 Explanation:

-The correct answer is Option (1) - Methanogens are not present in the human intestine.
+The correct answer is Option (1) - Methanogens are found in the human intestine and aid in the digestion of fibrous components of food.